-This setting is to set the Num Lock status when the system is powered on.
+This item is to set the Num Lock status when the system is powered on.
 Setting to On will turn on the Num Lock key when the system is powered on.
-Setting to Off will allow users to use the arrow keys on the numeric keypad.
-Setting options: On, Off.
+Setting to Off will allow end users to use the arrow keys on the numeric keypad.
+Settings: On and Off.